mnosrati/AJAX-Multiple-File-Uploader/README.md

 Simple pure AJAX file uploader with progress bar, capable of uploading multiple files.

-# How to use this code?
+## How to use this code?
-1. Simply add 'AjaxUpload.js' to your page:
+1. Simply add **AjaxUpload.js** to your page:
 ```html
 <script src=AjaxUpload.js></script>
 ```

-2. Create a form containing at least a file input and a button and pass the IDs to the 'AjaxUpload()' functions, along with the ID of a DIV to show the results:
+2. Create a form containing at least a file input and a button and pass the IDs to the **AjaxUpload()** functions, along with the ID of a DIV to show the results:
 ```html
 <form id="FormId" action="upload.php" method="post" enctype="multipart/form-data">
   <input name="file" type="file" id="FileId" multiple>